sciien/sciien/README.md

 <h1 align="center">👋, Hello</h1>
-<h3 align="center">Hello!
-I am a high school student with a great interest in technology and science.
-My passion for software development has led me to work on various projects over time.
-I enjoy coding and learning new technologies.
-In my free time, I develop various projects and share them here.
-This process allows me to both have fun and improve myself.
-Each project offers a new opportunity for learning and discovery, and I take great pleasure in sharing the knowledge and experience I gain throughout this journey.</h3>
+<h3 align="center">I am a high school student.
+My passion for software leads me to develop and share various projects here.
+This process allows me to have fun and improve myself.
+Each project offers a new learning opportunity, and I enjoy sharing the knowledge and experience I gain.</h3>